pragati0320/rnme/README.md

 The automation scripts were implemented using Maestro Studio and executed on an Android emulator.
 Key functionalities were additionally verified through manual testing on a physical device.

 ---
+##Why Maestro?

+Maestro was chosen for this assignment because it is lightweight, easy to set up, and well-suited for mobile UI automation.
+It supports Android applications out of the box and allows writing tests in a simple YAML format, making test cases easy to read and maintain.

 ## Manual Testing
 All test were performed manually as well while working on automation script.